alejandrochang/StudyGuideNotes/javascript.md

 # JavaScript

+### Function Declaration vs. Function Expression?
+Function declerations defines a function with the specified parameters.

 ### What does the return of [1].push([1]) produce?
 The above code prints out 2, as the .push() method returns the length of the array.